 A good coal bed takes a watchful eye.
 Keep burning logs tight to ensure the coals continue to smolder and build heat.
 When the flame dies down roll logs over and together to expose the burnt, warm bottoms, then add a new log.
 Always put your fire completely out before calling it a night.
 Either drown it in water (a precious commodity in the desert) or use a shovel and bury the fire with dirt.

 On one particularly brutal night, along the North Rim of the Grand Canyon, we endured 30 mile-per-hour winds, 30-degree temperatures and driving rain all night long.
 Despite the lack of sleep from a noisy tent, Rami and I stayed toasty in our Oberon sleeping bags.
 “At least we are warm!”
 We joked through the howling noise.

 Deserts are known for heat, but temperatures regularly drop well below freezing in the winter.
 Even in October, temps can dip below the 20s at night.
 Instead of letting my teeth chatter through the night, I stay cozy with a four-season sleeping bag and a warm sleeping pad.

-For your pad, the R-value, or insulation value, matters in the winter months (for more about R-values, check out this guide).
-If your sleeping pad doesn’t cut it, a Z-Lite SOL is an awesome, cost-effective way to boost the R-value of your sleeping pad system (it also makes for a great yoga mat, sitting pad and doggie bed).
+For your pad, the R-value, or insulation value, matters in the winter months.
+If your sleeping pad doesn’t cut it, a Z-Lite SOL is an awesome, cost-effective way to boost the R-value of your sleep system (it also makes for a great yoga mat, sitting pad and doggie bed).